lyokha/vim-publish-helper/README.md

 variable *g:PhHtmlEngine = 'tohtml'*.
 When using default highlighting engine an optional argument for numbering lines is available: see next section.

+Output of TOhtml may differ from that of default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc. whereas default engine normally ignores view details of the buffer.

 ### MakeTexCodeHighlight

 Basically this command is a twin of the previous one, only it produces a TeX